dnsimple/dnsimple-support/content/articles/dnssec.markdown

 If your domain is registered with us but delegated elsewhere, then you will need to provide the DS record information from your DNS provider.

-If your domain is hosted with us but registered elsewhere, then you will need to provide the DS record we give you once your zone is signed.
-You will also need to update your DS record once every 90 days as we automatically rotate both zone signing keys and key signing keys.
+If your domain is hosted with us but registered elsewhere, then you will need to provide the DS record we give you once your zone is signed to your domain registrar.
+You will also need to update your DS record with your domain registrar once every 90 days as we automatically rotate both zone signing keys and key signing keys.

 ![DNSSEC DS record](/files/dnssec-configuration-dsrecord.png)